scipion-em/docs/_sources/docs/developer/scipionCloud-on-amazon-web-services-ec2.rst.txt

 * Launch a ScipionCloud instance: Enter "Instances" panel, then click "Launch instance".
 Follow the wizard filling in the required information:

   * Choose the ScipionCloud AMI: in *"Community AMIs"* section, search for "scipion" and find the latest release.
 The ScipionCloud AMI is currently available only in Ireland region but if you would like to use it in a different region contact us and we will make a copy there.
   * Choose the instance type, according to how much resources (CPU, RAM, GPU, disk) you want to use.
+This AMI has been tested on g4dn types, other GPUs instances types might cause problems.
   Regarding disk, you can use an integrated SSD disk, or attach an EBS Volume.
 Press "Next: Configure instance details"
   * Configure instance:

     * Number of instances: 1